-- Elimination of upfront investment BigQuery and Snowflake require no upfront investment to achieve the greatest level of savings for compute resources.
-Snowflake does provide lower storage costs to those that reserve capacity, but this does not require an upfront investment (the customer is, however, required to pay for unused storage).
-Both AWS Redshift and Azure SQL DW require annual contracts and upfront investment to achieve the greatest savings.
+"We had roughly 60 people planning for, managing, and maintaining physical or virtual infrastructure nodes on prem and on AWS.
+That was a significant portion of our team that we were able to redeploy on other activities."
+Snowflake does offer discounts for up-front payments and lower storage costs to those that reserve capacity, but this does not require an upfront investment (the customer is, however, required to pay for unused storage).
+Both AWS Redshift and Azure Synapse Analytics require annual contracts and upfront investment to achieve the greatest savings.
 This money must be paid one or three years in advance, even though the value of the service is not realized until months or years later.
-Organizations should be sure to take the additional cost of capital into consideration when comparing upfront on on-demand costs. - No planning of deployment size With BigQuery, customers do not have to plan and size the configuration to meet their needs.
+Organizations should be sure to take the additional cost of capital into consideration when comparing upfront to on-demand costs.

+- No planning of infrastructure deployment size With BigQuery, customers do not have to plan and size the configuration to meet their needs.
 BigQuery is completely serverless and customers do not have to plan or adjust the supporting infrastructure.
 With AWS Redshift, the size and quantity of the instances required to handle ingest and workload must be predicted.
-With Azure SQL DW, users must choose the cDWU rating that best meets their needs.
-Snowflake users must determine the mix of storage and the size of the virtual data warehouse that best suits the needs of each business unit as well as for a dedicated warehouse used for loading data. - No need to grow deployment BigQuery does not require monitoring of capacity utilization or growing the environment when limits are reached.
-Scaling up resources for Azure SQL DW and Snowflake are relatively easy but require some degree of planning and administrative activity.
-AWS Redshift deployments can be scaled up, but this requires not only management overhead, but also some temporary downtime of the cluster as instances are added.

-• No need to overprovision - The BigQuery infrastructure utilizes all resources available to process queries and does not have to be overprovisioned to handle unexpected spikes in workload.
-AWS Redshift, Azure SQL DW, and Snowflake Virtual Warehouses define a fixed set of resources that are available for queries to run against and must be overprovisioned to handle ingest, reclustering, and vacuum processes.
-Under that system, a configuration that is too small negatively impacts queries, leading organizations to size and pay for deployments sized to handle the worst case scenario.
+With Azure Synapse Analytics, users must choose the cDWU rating that best meets their needs.
+Snowflake users must determine the mix of storage and the size of the virtual data warehouse that best suits the needs of each business unit as well as for a dedicated warehouse used for loading data. - No need to grow deployment BigQuery on-demand does not require monitoring of capacity utilization or growing the environment when limits are reached, and flat rate pricing limits can easily be expanded when needed.
+BQ can be autoscaled to scale up to a set ceiling during times of burst and return back to normal levels.
+Scaling up resources for Azure Synapse Analytics and Snowflake are relatively easy but require some degree of planning and administrative activity.
+AWS Redshift deployments can be scaled up, but this requires not only management overhead, but also some temporary downtime of the cluster as instances are added. - No need to overprovision The BigQuery infrastructure utilizes all resources available to process queries and does not have to be overprovisioned to handle unexpected spikes in workload.
+AWS Redshift, Azure Synapse Analytics, and Snowflake Virtual Warehouses define a fixed set of resources that are available for queries to run against and must be overprovisioned to handle ingest, reclustering, and vacuum processes.
+Under that system, a configuration that is too small negatively impacts queries, leading organizations to size and pay for deployments sized to handle the worstcase scenario for bursty workloads.
+BigQuery allows any resource in any department of the organization to make use of available fixed slots and shared capacity where other solutions' departments cannot benefit from idle or overprovisioned compute or storage on other departments' clusters, further limiting resource efficiency based on the number of clusters deployed.
+Even though multi-clustered deployments on Snowflake can help overcome scaling limitations, they must grow by a minimum of 2x the resources, further contributing to overprovisioning inefficiency in many cases.